AdobeDocs/experience-manager-cloud-service.en/help/forms/signing-forms-using-scribble.md

    >[!NOTE]
    >
    >Signatures are saved in a PNG format.
+   >
-   > Your geolocation information appears at the bottom of the signature.
+   > If the aspect ratio of the scribble signature window is less than 1 then the geolocation information is appended at the bottom otherwise it gets appended at the right of the canvas.

 ## Configure an Adaptive Form to use Scribble Signature {#configure-an-adaptive-form-to-use-scribble-signature}